Noise Levels in Seven Bar Ranch, Albuquerque, NM | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,478 Seven Bar Ranch residents, or 32.2%, live above that level.
 By land area, 30.0% of Seven Bar Ranch is above 55 dBA.

 Average noise levels for Seven Bar Ranch residents, grouped by direction from the center of Seven Bar Ranch.
-Central Seven Bar Ranch carries the highest population-weighted average; Eastern Seven Bar Ranch carries the lowest.
-Just 29% of residents in Eastern Seven Bar Ranch live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Central Seven Bar Ranch.
+The highest population-weighted average is in central Seven Bar Ranch; the lowest is in northwestern Seven Bar Ranch, where just 36% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Seven Bar Ranch